ShooterAndy/Dicecord/help/order.md

 **order** allows you to randomly order a list of comma-separated values.

-If left with no parameters, will open a pop-window instead.
+If left with no parameters, will open a pop-up window instead.
+You will have up to 10 minutes to fill it in and submit.

 Examples:
 * `/order items:Alice, Bob, Candy, Denis, ...` — will shuffle the list and return the resulting list to you.